 X.5 User Location Information for UEs served by a WAB-gNB

-For UEs served by a WAB-gNB, in addition to the User Location Information (ULI), the WAB-gNB also provides the core network with Additional ULI, which includes a TAI and a NR CGI pertinent to the WAB-gNB’s broadcasted PLMN/SNPN.
+In addition to the User Location Information (ULI) for UEs served by a WAB-gNB, the WAB-gNB also provides the core network with Additional ULI via the NG Setup or RAN Configuration Update procedures, which includes a TAI and a NR CGI pertinent to the WAB-gNB’s broadcasted PLMN/SNPN.

-If the PLMN/SNPN broadcasted by a WAB-gNB is the same as the PLMN/SNPN serving the WAB-MT, and the WAB-MT connects to the BH-gNB by means of a terrestrial link, the Additional ULI for UEs served by the WAB-gNB includes the TAI and the NR CGI of the cell serving the WAB-MT.
+If the PLMN/SNPN broadcasted by a WAB-gNB is the same as the PLMN/SNPN serving the WAB-MT, and the WAB-MT connects to the BH-gNB by means of a terrestrial link, the Additional ULI includes the TAI and the NR CGI of the cell serving the WAB-MT.

-If the PLMN/SNPN serving the WAB-MT is different from the WAB-gNB’s broadcasted PLMN/SNPN, and the WAB-MT connects to the BH-gNB by means of a terrestrial link, the Additional ULI for UEs served by the WAB-gNB is determined by the WAB-gNB, based on the WAB-node’s geo-location.
+If the PLMN/SNPN serving the WAB-MT is different from the WAB-gNB’s broadcasted PLMN/SNPN, and the WAB-MT connects to the BH-gNB by means of a terrestrial link, the Additional ULI is determined by the WAB-gNB, based on the WAB-node’s geo-location.

-If the WAB-MT connects to the BH-gNB by means of a non-terrestrial link, the Additional ULI for UEs served by WAB-gNB is determined by the WAB-gNB, based on WAB-node’s geo-location.
+If the WAB-MT connects to the BH-gNB by means of a non-terrestrial link, the Additional ULI is determined by the WAB-gNB, based on WAB-node’s geo-location.
 This applies regardless of whether the PLMN/SNPN serving the WAB-MT is the same as, or different than, the WAB-gNB’s broadcasted PLMN/SNPN.

-In case Additional ULI for UEs served by a WAB-gNB changes, e.g., due to WAB-node movement, the WAB-gNB derives the new Additional ULI and reports it via legacy procedures, if required by the core network.
+In case Additional ULI changes, e.g., due to WAB-node movement, the WAB-gNB derives the new Additional ULI and reports it via the RAN Configuration Update procedures, if required by the core network.